Moeinh77/X-ray-chest-pneumonia-with-Keras/README.md

 ![](pictures/cases.jpg)

-The goal of this notebook is to offer a general pipeline for dealing with computer vision classification tasks.
-I utilize transfer learning, fine-tuning, cyclical fit, and learning rate finder methods to increase the accuracy of the network.
+The goal of the notebook is to offer a general pipeline for dealing with the computer vision classification task.
+I utilized transfer learning, fine-tuning, cyclical fit, and learning rate finder methods to increase the accuracy of the network.

 ### Dataset and Sampling:
 Dataset is an imbalanced set of pictures of cases with pneumonia and normal ones.
 The number of pneumonia cases is almost 3 times the normal cases.
 I tried the under-sampling method and reduced the number of pneumonia cases, while the training became faster it appears the final accuracy on the test set is still a decent one.
 I also tried the augmentation method for oversampling the normal cases, the result was not much different from under-sampling the other class. (the splitting of test and validation sets are a bit questionable because the test set is 600+ images and the validation set includes only 16 pictures, however, I did not change the split since the split had come from the owner of the dataset)